manderson394/carbConscious/WeeklyReflection.md

 The downside is that it took away some time to add "frills" that I would like.
 There's still time, but we'll see what I can accomplish!

+### Week 16

+5/12/2020 - ## hours

+Tasks Completed:
+* Individual Project:
+    * Form Validation and server business logic for user profile changing
+    * Customer error page for 500 status and Java throwables

+It's the final week!
+I'm sure glad I put in extra time the weeks leading up to this -- work got exceptionally busy and demanded more of my time (though I didn't think it was possible...).
+I was able to finish off a few touches with editing a user's profile, but there are still a few "nice-to-haves" that I would like to accomplish, but I don't think I will be able to (i.e. correct a reload issue for user favorite deletion, some changes to form validation, etc..).

+This class has certainly been challenging, and I can see the value of it being in person.
+I think with COVID-19 it was far more difficult to stay on task with things happening outside of class interfering with class work.